 The text read in part, “she needs help, but she is so afraid of him because they live together and have 2 kids.
 But the way this man treats her is out of control.
 He beats her then brags about it.
 What frightens me most is that this is becoming a regular occurrence and he always threatens to kill her”.

-“On the outside, Edwin is a sweet and polite guy and Jackie loves him.
+“On the outside, Wayne is a sweet and polite guy and Jackie loves him.
 They have two young kids together, a four-year-old and a one and half year-old.
-But I’m afraid that one day Edu might carry out his threat to kill her”.
+But I’m afraid that one day he might carry out his threat to kill her”.

-When I called Jackie from her hospital bed, the soft-spoken Kenyan-German lady described Edwin as a caring person, who sometimes erupts into unexplained violence.
+When I called Jackie from her hospital bed, the soft-spoken Kenyan-German lady described her boyfriend as a caring person, who sometimes erupts into unexplained violence.

 Jackie was adopted at the age of 16 after she lost her parents and came to live in Germany from Kenya.

 The violent behaviour has been recurring, Jackie explains.
 The last episode that has her admitted to hospital happened last week when she returned home after a day out with her friend and kids.